Weather may snarl early holiday travel

 Thanksgiving will see more car trips than any other day, but those trips will be spread throughout the day and not just the afternoon and evening.

-At airports, the Wednesday before Thanksgiving typically brings the highest volume of flights.
+At airports, the Wednesday before Thanksgiving brings the highest volume of flights.
 Last year, more than 51,000 flights took off or landed at the nation's 45 major airports, according to the FAA.
-A busy weekday typically has 33,000 flights at all airports, the FAA said.
+A busy weekday typically has 33,000 flights at all airports, the FAA says.

 Shumann predicts that Wednesday may bring long delays for some air travelers but normal flight times for others.

 "This is where the art and challenge of managing air traffic come in," Shumann said.